kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ### Goals

 Delete the SSH Tunnel/Node Dialer code from Kube APIServer.
-Enable admins to fix https://groups.google.com/d/msg/kubernetes-security-announce/tyd-MVR-tY4/tyREP9-qAwAJ.
+Enable admins to mitigate https://groups.google.com/d/msg/kubernetes-security-announce/tyd-MVR-tY4/tyREP9-qAwAJ.
 Allow isolation of the Control network from the Cluster network.

 ### Non-Goals

 Build a general purpose Proxy which does everything.
-(Users should build their own custom proxies with the desired behavior, based on the provided proxy) Handle requests from the Cluster to the Control Plane.
+(Users should build their own custom proxies with the desired behavior, based on the provided proxy.)
+Handle requests from the Cluster to the Control Plane.
 (The proxy can be extended to do this.
-However that is left to the User if they want that behavior)
+However that is left to the User if they want that behavior.)

 ## Definitions